forgotten-pillar/fp-notes/content/doctrine/personality-of-god/three-co-equal.md

 > > [!bible] [Luke 3:22 - KJV](https://www.biblegateway.com/passage/?search=Luke+3:22&version=kjv)
 > > 22.
 And the Holy Ghost descended in **a bodily shape** like a dove upon him, and a voice came from heaven, which said, Thou art my beloved Son; in thee I am well pleased.
 >
 > See also [Acts 2:3](https://www.biblegateway.com/passage/?search=Acts+2.3&version=KJV).
 In the given verses, it is revealed that the Holy Spirit appeared in a bodily shape of a dove or tongues of fire.
 But this is not sufficient reasoning that the bodily form of a dove makes the Holy Spirit a person - because it would make Him a dove.
 When talking about the Father and the Son, we are talking about a *bodily form* of a ***person***.
 Also, the bodily shape of a dove seen at Christ's baptism was an emblem of God's glory which came from the throne of God.
-See [[The Holy Spirit like a dove|The Holy Spirit like a dove]] for detailed information.
+See [[holy-spirit-like-dove|holy-spirit-like-dove]] for detailed information.

 ## Conclusion